 What Else Should I Be Doing?

 This is an unprecedented time.
 It is natural and expected to need additional answers and guidance on how to respond to the current health crisis.
-Our team of attorneys are available to address your questions, and are here to serve you effectively, with appropriate social distancing, through telephone and video consults.
+Our team of attorneys is available to address your questions, and is here to serve you effectively, with appropriate social distancing, through telephone and video consults.

 If you want more information about how Washington’s stay-at-home order may be affecting your divorce visit our COVID-19 page.
 If you have questions or concerns, our staff are still able to provide legal service by telephone or video conference.